Important Facts About Parkinson's Disease

-Parkinson's disease is a progressive neurological disorder.
-It first presents with problems of movement.
-The four major motor problems related to this disease are: tremor, slow movements, stiffness of arms, legs and trunk; and problems of balance/tendency to fall.
+- The four major motor problems related to this disease are tremor, slow movements, stiffness of arms, legs and trunk, and problems of balance/tendency to fall.

-An estimated 7 to 10 million people worldwide are living with Parkinson's disease and as many as 1 million of them are Americans.
+- An estimated 7 to 10 million people worldwide are living with Parkinson's disease and as many as 1 million of them are Americans.

 - Moreover, according to the report from the Center of Disease Control and Prevention's National Center for Health Statistics, complications of Parkinson's disease are the 14th major cause of death in the United States.
 Approximately 60,000 Americans are diagnosed with Parkinson's disease each year - this number does not reflect the thousands of cases that go undetected.

 - Men are one and a half times more likely to have Parkinson's than women.
 Also, whites are more likely to get Parkinson's than African-Americans or Asians.

 - Medication costs for an individual person with Parkinson's disease average $2,500 a year and therapeutic surgery can cost up to $100,000 dollars per patient.

-This disorder is chronic and worsens over time and it has no cure
+This disorder is chronic and worsens over time and it has no cure.
 Unfortunate are the people that are suffering from this type of disease.
 It is best to face it with a limitless positive view in lif